lgcorzo/fastapi-autogen-team/README.md

     or https
     $ git clone https://github.com/lgcorzo/fastapi-autogen-team
     ```
-2. Run the project installation with poetry ( install poetry in the base  env )
+2. Run the project installation with poetry (install poetry in the base environment)

     ```bash
     $ cd fastapi-autogen-team/